Readit News logoReadit News

 joshmn commented on Lessons from Growing a Piracy Streaming Site prison.josh.mn/lessons... · Posted by u/zuhayeer

-dormento · a month ago
+dormento · 3 months ago

 Btw you ever got you gh acct back?
 Really shitty situation, best wishes